logux/docs/guide/concepts/reason.md

 ## `keepLast`

 `meta.keepLast` is a shortcut to set a passed string as a reason and remove these reasons from all previous actions.
 Note that this shortcut will keep reason on the latest action according to `meta.id` and `meta.time`.
-Latest action could not be the action which you are adding.
+The latest action could not be the action which you are adding.

 ```js
 // Keep action with latest name